 |

-New Desmond Cory novel - first publication of On the Gulf
+New Desmond Cory novel - first publication of On The Gulf on Kindle.

 The long awaited return of the Lindy Grey detective series is over.
 The first novel "Begin Murderer" is now available on Amazon Kindle.
 Get your copy